The Resource Management System, RMS

 Energy use includes purchased energy (heating, electricity and fuel) supplied to production units, energy generated from wood, liquor, bark, sludge and waste paper, and electricity generated on site.
 A large portion of the energy used by SCA comes from the incineration of wood residuals and from on-site co-generation of electricity.
 The energy data figures stated therefore include both a fuel component and an electricity component.

 The company’s total emissions are determined by fuel consumption, which in turn is determined by the level of production.
-Changes in production volumes over the past few years, measured in tons and cubic meters.
-The SCA Group’s emissions are shown in the tables that present Group emissions in 2013, 2014 and 2015.
+Changes in production volumes over the past few years is measured in tons and cubic meters.
+The SCA Group’s emissions are shown in the tables that present Group emissions in 2014, 2015 and 2016.